Are you an adviser? Go to Unbiased Pro

 Planning your estate always comes with complications and sometimes tough decisions.

-But there are steps you can take ensure you provide a meaningful inheritance to the people who matter most.
+But there are steps you can take to ensure you provide a meaningful inheritance to the people who matter most.

 What is a blended family?

-With divorce rates rising, many people are remarrying and forming new families, in addition to their children from previous marriages.
+Blended families are becoming more common as many people are remarrying and forming new families in addition to their children from previous marriages.

-This can cause complications for estate planning, as where once partners may have already written wills with one family, commitments to their new family may mean that the existing will may need to be rewritten.
+This can cause complications for estate planning, as where once partners may have already written wills with one family, commitments to their new family may mean the existing will may need to be rewritten.

 Learn more: what are the best online will writing services in the UK?